MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 More details on [How to activate a Unity license](https://support.unity3d.com/hc/articles/211438683-How-do-I-activate-my-license-).
 Contact [Unity Support](https://support.unity3d.com/hc) for help as needed.

-### PiXYZ
+### Pixyz
 You'll have received a unique code.
-Directions to redeem PiXYZ Plugin trial:
+Directions to redeem Pixyz Plugin trial:
 1. Visit [id.unity.com](http://id.unity.com/)
 1. Click **Redeem a product code**
-1. Enter your PiXYZ Plugin product code, and click **Redeem a product code**
+1. Enter your Pixyz Plugin product code, and click **Redeem a product code**

-More details on how to [Redeem your PiXYZ license.](https://www.pixyz-software.com/documentations/html/2020.1/review/TrialLicense.html) Contact [PiXYZ Support](https://www.pixyz-software.com/support/) for help as needed.
+More details on how to [Redeem your Pixyz license.](https://www.pixyz-software.com/documentations/html/2020.1/review/TrialLicense.html) Contact [Pixyz Support](https://www.pixyz-software.com/support/) for help as needed.

 ### Azure
 Here are some common [Azure products for Mixed Reality](https://azure.microsoft.com/topic/mixed-reality/) you may wish you redeem your Azure credit for.